 - outcomes research and health services research.
 1

-The National Institute of Dental and Craniofacial Research (NIDCR) clinical research portfolio includes interventional clinical trials, observational studies, and studies involving secondary analysis of existing data or specimens.
-These trials and studies vary in the risk to human subjects and in the complexity of the study.
-NIDCR has oversight responsibilities for all human subjects research supported by the Institute.
-The NIDCR Clinical Terms of Award (CToA) policy helps to ensure that all human subjects studies supported by NIDCR are well designed, conducted with rigor, and monitored commensurate with risk and complexity, and that the Institute is kept informed of study progress through reporting.
+The NIDCR clinical research portfolio includes interventional clinical trials, observational studies, and studies involving analysis of existing data or specimens.
+The level of oversight for each study varies depending on the risk to human subjects and the complexity of the study.
+The NIDCR CToA policy helps to ensure that studies supported by NIDCR are well designed, conducted with rigor, monitored at a level commensurate with risk and complexity, and that the Institute is kept informed of study progress through reporting.

-Awardees must comply with the CToA policy, which will be incorporated into the Notice of Grant Award (NGA).
-The policy applies throughout the course of the research.
-Prior to starting human subjects research, the awardee will submit study documentation requested by the NIDCR Program Official under the CToA.
-To ensure that standards of Good Clinical Practice (GCP) are followed while the study is ongoing, the NIDCR Program Official may request further study documentation.
-Potential applicants are encouraged to contact appropriate NIDCR Program Officials with questions concerning this policy.
+Recipients must comply with the CToA policy, which will be incorporated into the Notice of Award (NoA) and applies throughout the course of the research.
+For studies subject to the NIDCR CToA policy, NIDCR will request specified study documentation that is not included or fully developed in the application, and compliance with certain start-up activities prior to starting human subjects research.
+In addition, to ensure that standards of Good Clinical Practice (GCP) are followed while the study is ongoing, NIDCR may request further study documentation and compliance with oversight activities.

 The CToA policy outlined here is in addition to and not in lieu of other federal regulations regarding human subjects research.
 Please see the Department of Health and Human Services (DHHS) regulations (45 CFR 46).

 See also other applicable NIH and NIDCR policies and guidelines and federal regulations regarding grant administration: